col1nwu/VMS/README.md

 - To stop the project, press Enter as instructed on the screen.

 **Prerequisite of Your Local Machine**
+- All sensors are connected correctly to the Raspberry Pi following the guideline
 - The operating system is **Linux**
 - **Terminal** is available for typing in commands
 - Install the required Python modules: GPS